yx1ntan/yx1ntan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an undergraduate at Sichuan University, Sichuan, China.
-My major is Cyber Science and Security.
+I am currently an undergraduate at Sichuan University, majoring in Cyber Science and Security.
 I'm an incoming Ph.D. student in HKUST CSE for Fall 2025.

 My research interest includes Smart Healthcare, Human Computer Interaction and Machine Learning.
+I want to contribute to developing innovative solutions that can address real-world challenges.

 # 🔥 News